-It is efficient and attainable since it allows patients to see significant results while using much lighter weights.
-The benefits are substantial, including an impact on strength, muscle fiber hypertrophy, pain modulation, tissue repair from an increase in GH production, VO2Max, and more.
+Simply put, it is efficient and attainable since it allows patients to see significant results while using much lighter weights.

 Through BFR, patients are better able to move actively, improve function, and improve independence and quality of life.